MyEBikeLaw

 CS/SB 382

-Passed — but does NOT add license, registration, or insurance.
-Sidewalk speed limits and crash data collection only.
+Vetoed June 25, 2026 — never became law.
+Even as passed it did NOT add license, registration, or insurance; it was sidewalk speed limits and crash data only.

 Read the bill ↗